What is Planning in Management?

 This is really useful for being well prepared ANDbeing responsive to whatever situation you might find yourself in.

 4 Detail Everything

-To detail everything is where you spend a lot of time to document every step you need to take before you take action.
+To detail everything is where you spend a lot of time documenting every step you need to take before you take action.

 I was trained in this approach in my first career as an architect.
 Given buildings are complex to design and mistakes are costly; it’s a good reason to plan the entire building before handing over those instructions to the builder.

 This is useful for when it’s critical you get it right and a specific result is vital.

 The big challenge around planning in management is the type of planning that is required.